ETS-Android5/Invi/docs/_pages/apis.md

 <b>Definitions</b><br>
 <hr>
 <b>Framework</b><br>A framework, or software framework, is a platform for developing software applications.
-It provides a foundation on which software developers can build programs for a specific platform.
+It provides a foundation on which software developers can build programs for a specific platform.<br>
-<b>Library</b><br>In programming, a library is a collection of precompiled routines that a program can use.
+<b>Library</b><br>In programming, a library is a collection of precompiled routines that a program can use.<br>
 <b>Api (Application Programming Interface)</b><br>An application programming interface is a computing interface to a software component or a system, that defines how other components or systems can use it.
-It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used.
+It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used.<br>

 <strong>Google Maps</strong>